DylanFurner-71/CSE4345Group4/README.md

         app.post('/notes') would post a new note. not exactly sure on how we call it with parameters wiht mongo db but we will learn

-Backend File Layout with explanations notes-app/
+Backend File Layout with explanations notes-app/<br/>

-├── controllers/
+├── controllers/<br/>
 │ └── notebookController.js //this is the file that contains anything to do with notebooks.
-REST operations that pertain to notebooks are called here
+REST operations that pertain to notebooks are called here<br/>
-├── models/
+├── models/ <br/>
 |  └── notebookModel.js //models store example schema.
-There will be many of these files
+There will be many of these files<br/>
-├── routes/
+├── routes/ <br/>
-│ └── index.js
+│ └── index.js <br/>
-├── app.js
+├── app.js <br/>
-├── server.js
+├── server.js <br/>
-└── package.json
+└── package.json <br/>

 Running the Backend:
 Npm install app